 If there is an established debt owed to the IRS from unpaid taxes, the best action a taxpayer can take is to pay it off immediately.
 Such repayment would remove any of the holds placed by the IRS.
-If lump sum repayment is not an option, Oakland tax attorneys advise that there are several repayment agreements that can be entered into to put a taxpayer in good standing with the IRS without requiring the full balance to be paid at once.
+If lump sum repayment is not an option, our tax professionals advise that there are several repayment agreements that can be entered into to put a taxpayer in good standing with the IRS without requiring the full balance to be paid at once.

 These settlement options, or Installment Agreements, mostly require a 60 month commitment.
 The different agreements are available to help taxpayers in varying financial situations.
 Some of these programs are intended for those having other bills that must be paid, whether short term (loan repayments, car payments, etc.) or long term (mortgages, etc.).
 The payments may be large or small, but we work with you to set up installments that work within your budget.
 Providing fast recommendations and services that may be more affordable than local Oakland tax attorneys is what sets us apart from other tax agencies.

 Since many of these tax resolution programs have legal aspects, many taxpayers think that hiring an Oakland tax lawyer is the best way to solve their problems.
 For some Oakland residents, this may be the case, as only attorneys can provide legal advice.
 It can be difficult to determine what each case requires and whether legal assistance will help you overcome your tax issues.
 Calling our tax professionals can make this easier, as our CPAs, Enrolled Agents and IRS negotiators know the details of each settlement plan put in place by the federal government.
 We are not Oakland tax attorneys or a law firm, but our talented team of IRS debt experts has the experience and knowledge necessary to explain all of your available options and secure a resolution that addresses all of your concerns.